Harvesting Early Potatoes: Getting A Successful Harvest

 What is the best time of year to harvest potatoes grown in containers?

-The best time of year to harvest potatoes grown in containers is when the foliage of the plant has started to yellow and die back, which is usually around 15-20 weeks after planting.
-You can also check the size and development of the tubers by gently digging around the base of the plant.
+Harvest container-grown potatoes when the foliage yellows and dies back, usually 15–20 weeks after planting.
+You can also check tuber size and development by gently digging around the base of the plant.

 Can harvesting potatoes prematurely affect their taste or storage properties?